IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Additional design and implementation details

-\textbf{Multiple apps collaboration:} The Relational Data benchmark~\cite{langchain-relational} provides a set of apps and queries for dealing with relational data, which is used to assess the capability of \llmsys for processing complex queries requiring multiple apps and their collaboration.
+Relational Data benchmark~\cite{langchain-relational} provides a set of apps and queries for dealing with relational data, which is used to assess the capability of \llmsys for processing complex queries requiring multiple apps and their collaboration.